simplex-chat/simplex-chat/docs/SERVER.md

 ### Installation for onion address

-smp-server can also be deployed to serve from [Tor](https://www.torproject.org) network.
+SMP-server can also be deployed to be available via [Tor](https://www.torproject.org) network.
 Run the following commands as `root` user.

 1. Install tor: